James, from our second reading today, asks a question that unfortunately needs to be asked in every generation.

 Beloved: Where jealousy and selfish ambition exist, there is disorder and every foul practice.

-We seek the truth, we seek to be happy and we seek to be fulfilled but we follow false promises, substitutes that are apparent goods that appeal to our egotism, our pride and our fear.
-St Thomas Aquinas, the thirteenth century Dominican doctor of the Church, categorizes these four substitutes or temptations that lead us astray from our proper orientation to God.
-These are:
+We seek the truth, we seek to be happy and we seek to be fulfilled but we follow false promises, substitutes that are apparent goods that appeal to our egotism, our prid, and our fear.
+St Thomas Aquinas, the thirteenth century Dominican doctor of the Church, categorizes these four substitutes or temptations that lead us astray from our proper orientation to God:

 Pleasure, Wealth, Power and Honor

-In and of themselves there is nothing wrong with any of these four, but when we make any or all of them into an idol, when we pursue them as a means to provide our stability, satisfaction and fulfillment, we will be led astray.
+In and of themselves there is nothing wrong with any of these, but when we make any or all of them into an idol, our primary focus, when we pursue them as a means to provide our stability, satisfaction and fulfillment, we will be led astray.

-Pleasure feels good, it brings us instant gratification.
+Pleasure feels good and it brings us instant gratification.
 The problem is that once the external agent or stimulus of the pleasure ends, so does the experience, and it leaves us empty and wanting more.

 Power has the promise of access, of controlling the unpredictability of life’s challenges, yet, as the Catholic historian and moralist, Lord Acton, wrote: “Power tends to corrupt and absolute power corrupts absolutely.”

-Honor, closely linked with power, we played out in our present day, the tremendous cult of celebrity that is sown into the very fabric of our society.
-So many seek their fifteen minutes of fame, no matter how they can get it.
+Honor, closely linked with power, we see played out in our present day through the cult of celebrity that is sown into the very fabric of our society.
+So many seek their fifteen minutes of fame, too many not caring how they can get it.

-Original Sin is real and we ignore or deny it at our own peril.
+Original Sin is perpetuated when we choose to put ourselves in the center where God belongs.
 We must resist its lure and acknowledge that we cannot save ourselves, we cannot find happiness, security, joy and fulfillment in any finite or material pursuit.
 While at the same time, we can also acknowledge that even though Original Sin is real, even though we have been wounded and battered by its effects, we have not been overcome, we are not totally corrupt or destroyed by it.